Mansur Shah I of Perak: Reign

-Death
+Disappearance

-It is thought that Mansur Shah I died in Perak in 1577, though the story passed down from generation to generation regarding his death is quite mysterious.
+It is presumed that Mansur Shah I died in Perak in 1577, though the story passed down from generation to generation regarding his death is quite mysterious.
 The story of the death of Mansur Shah I is not officially known and it is only said that he disappeared after performing Friday prayers at the Kota Lama Kanan Mosque.
-Ever since the incident of Mansur Shah I disappearing after Friday prayers, the people began to think that Mansur Shah I had died and he had been given the title of Marhum Kota Lama Kanan.
+Ever since the incident of Mansur Shah I disappearing after Friday prayers, the people began to think that Mansur Shah I had died and he had been posthumously given the title of Marhum Kota Lama Kanan.

-In 1916 during the reign of Idris I Murshidul Azzam Shah, a mosque was rebuilt on the site of the Kota Lama Kanan Mosque in commemoration of Mansur Shah I, and a tombstone was placed in the first row of the mosque.
+In 1916 during the reign of Idris Murshidul Azzam Shah, a mosque was rebuilt on the site of the Kota Lama Kanan Mosque in commemoration of Mansur Shah I, and a monumental tombstone was placed in the first row of the mosque.